Google Ads Maximize Conversions Daily Budget Spending Strategy: Why Your Budget Explodes And How to Fix It

 Golden Rule:

 Wait until you have 15–30 conversions in the last 30 days before letting the AI take the wheel.
+Maximize Conversions is designed to achieve the most conversions possible within your daily budget, but it works best only after enough data is available.

 If you’re starting from zero, use the setup steps in High-Quality Signals to build signal quality before switching to automation.